Legal Entity Identifiers for government entities

 “Social security schemes are social insurance schemes that cover the community as a whole or large sections of the community and are imposed and controlled by government units.
 The schemes cover a wide variety of programmes, providing benefits in cash or in kind for old age, invalidity or death, survivors, sickness and maternity, work injury, unemployment, family allowance, health care, etc. There is not necessarily a direct link between the amount of the contribution paid by an individual and the benefits he or she may receive.”

-The issues with these definitions and in fact, trying to define government entities is mostly around how different countries organize their government.
-Some countries have several ministries, each as an institutional unit while other countries have separate units that are defined to be under an overarching ministry.
+The issues with these definitions and defining government entities is mostly around how different countries organize their government.
+Some countries have several ministries, each as an institutional unit, while other countries have separate units that are defined to be under an overarching ministry.
 There are also some cases where the local units and ministries have no legal personality but represent the state when entering into contracts.
-It is also important to define when a public corporation is not owned by the government.
+It is also important to define when the government does not own a public corporation.

 If you’re interested in legal entity identification for your government entity, get in touch with us today.